This is a documentation for Board Game Arena: play board games online !

 ) );

-$newScores = self::getCollectionFromDb( "SELECT player_id, player_score FROM player", true );
+$newScores = $this->getCollectionFromDb( "SELECT player_id, player_score FROM player", true );

 "scores" => $newScores